 A. All documents must be submitted in English.

-B. All applications must be submitted in BOTH in electronic and paper form.
+B. All applications must be submitted in electronic form.
 Please use reasonable compression, formats and properties of files when sending scanned documents and other images.
 Also please attach all enclosures to one message rather than sending a number of separate message.

-C. Electronic and paper applications must be received by April 4, 2015.
-Application deadline may be changed.
+C. Electronic and paper applications must be received by April 2, 2016.
+Application deadline may be extended.
 (See details of Schedule and Contact).
-Applications that come only in one version (paper or electronic) will not be reviewed.
 Students who miss this deadline may still apply, but should contact the LL.M.
 Coordinators in advance.
 Students also have the option to apply at another point in the calendar year and commence with one of the other components of the program.
 For more information contact firstname.lastname@example.org or email@example.com

 D. Applicants must complete the Cover Page as part of the application.

 E. Only typed or printed material will be reviewed.

 F. The diploma and the transcript of the academic record must be official copies prepared by the university.
 If the document is not in English, a certified translation is required.
 The Applicant must sign the paper version of each Essay and the CV.

 - Cover Page (download from here)